-Here are the consequences I created for my teenagers based on my list of rules and expectations I outlined above:
+Here are the consequences I created for my teenagers based on the list of rules and expectations I outlined above:

 The goal of consequences is to teach a lesson.
 Learning from one’s mistakes is often the best way to improve and grow.

-Once you’re completed this step, move on to the last one.
+Once you’ve completed this step, move on to the last one.

-step 3: call a family meeting, explain your rules and consequences to your teenagers, and share with your teens how you want to stop nagging them.
+step 3: call a family meeting, explain your rules and consequences to your teenagers, and share with them how you want to stop nagging them.